 Sec.
-104-89.
-Variance procedures.
+104-89. - Variance procedures.

 The following variance and appeals procedures shall apply to an applicant who has been denied a permit for a development activity or to an owner or developer who has not applied for a permit because it is clear that the proposed development activity would be inconsistent with the provisions of this chapter.
-A request for a variance may be submitted by an applicant who has been denied a permit by the stormwater management department or by an owner or developer who has not previously applied for a permit for the reasons stated hereinabove.